 Saline Implant or Silicone Implant

-At Ness Plastic Surgery, during your consultation you will have the option of choosing silicone or saline filled implants.
+At Omni Cosmetic, during your consultation you will have the option of choosing silicone or saline filled implants.
 It’s a personal choice.
 Since 2006 when the FDA approved silicone implants again for use by women over 22 years of age, about 98% of women choose silicone.

 Breast Implant Size

 Now that you have decided on silicone implants or saline implant you need to choose the size of your implants?
 Dr. Ness prefers dimensional sizing, meaning: Based on your individual breast and chest measurements, he will recommend an implant size range and style to you.
 He will also take into consideration your goals and expectations for how you want your final result to be.
 He is a very good listener.
 Tell him your breast enlargement goals.
 He will guide you in the sizing process and listen for you to say key words.
 Together, you will come up with a great breast implant size for your frame.

 Whether you chose at saline implant or silicone implant.
 There are different profiles of implants: high, mid, and low.
 Profile refers to the projection of the implant.
 Projection simply means the amount the implant projects forward from the body.
 When the diameter of the breast implants decreases, the patient will have more forward projection.